Paul A. Scolieri

 “On Dance: An Evening with Katherine Dunham.”
 Interviewer, Barnard College, New York; March 29, 2004.

 Dancing the New World: Aztecs, Spaniards, and the Choreography of Conquest.
 University of Texas Press, 2013.
+(Winner of the 2014 Oscar G. Brockett Book Prize for Dance Research)

 “‘An Interesting Experiment in Eugenics’: Ted Shawn, American Dance, and the Discourses of Sex, Race, and Ethnicity.”
 Oxford Handbook of Dance and Ethnicity, Ed.
 Tony V. Shay.
 Oxford University Press, October 2013.